How To Make Cheese Gougères

 I have yet to make gougères for a dinner party and not be met with gasps of delight as I emerge from the kitchen with the still-steaming tray.
 I love serving them as an alternative to dinner rolls, but they are also light enough to be an appetizer without ruining people’s appetite.
 For potlucks or picnics, I’ve also stuffed the gougères with deli meat and a few greens to make quick, bite-sized sandwiches.

-1 cup (8 ounces) water
+- 1 cup

 - 1/2 teaspoon

 large eggs, lightly beaten

 2- to 4-quart saucepan

-Standing mixer (optional)
+Stand mixer (optional)